Aldridgexia/qdgarden/docs/database.md

 - strong consistency: all reads have same update to date view
 - weak consistency: some reads might see stale view
 - eventual consistency: a specific form of weak consistency, with certain time, all reads eventually will have same update to date view

+Q4: what is optimistic lock and pessimistic lock?